 F. Crestline Drive and Vista Lane

-Twin Peaks Trailhead
+Part 2: Twin Peaks

 A. Twin Peaks Trailhead (Opposite Crestline & Vista Lane)

-This next section will be a bit easier than the previous one.
 We will be scaling the peaks on well-marked pathways with mostly wooden steps.

-Start walking up the wooden steps until you reach Twin Peaks Boulevard.
 This road used to be incredibly busy with tour buses and human traffic, but thanks to COVID, you will only come across a few skateboarders, cyclists, and hikers like you.

 Also, Twin Peaks Boulevard has a waist-high, graffiti-covered barricade that you have to breach.
-Be careful when you hop over this hurdle.

-The hill directly before you is Noe Peak.
 Eureka Peak, its twin brother, is the hill to your right.

 We will climb up Noe Peak first.